xuchen66/sphinx-emdocs/source/SerialEM_note_define-IS-vectors.rst

 holes, the hole vectors become available.
 These are two basic vectors to reflect hole distances in two directions and their relative orientation to the camera system.
-Even there might no good hole be included, the vectors themselves are available.
+Even there might no good hole be included, the vectors themselves are available after hole finding.
 They can be used to convert to Image Shift vectors as starting point.
 Then we can do simply by pressing the button **[ Use Last Hole Vectors ]**.

 **Fig.2 Use Last Hole Vector**